Memberstack/memberstack-frontend-challenge/README.md

 - **This code is yours**.
 It will be kept private and only ever used for evaluation purposes.
 - **Your time is valuable**.
 We don't expect you to work on this for more than **2 hours**.
 - **We're here to help**.
 If you're stuck or need clarification, please don't hesistate to reach out.
+You can email nic@memberstack.com with "Frontend Coding Challenge" in the subject line.

 ## What you'll be building
 The challenge is divided into two parts: